CodePlatoon/self-paced-assessment-1/README.md

 - If you fail the assessment, you have can retake it once to improve your score.
 For this assessment...
   - *5% penalty*: If you complete and submit the retake **within one week** of receiving your grade.
   - *10% penalty*: If you complete and submit the retake **after one week** of receiving your grade.
 A retake for this assessment WILL NOT be accepted after this date.
-- Once you finish this assessment, please tag @jyoung217 and write a message for him to grade your work.
+- Once you finish this assessment, please email jon@codeplatoon.org and let him know that you wish for him to grade assessment 1

 ## Rules / Process
 - This test is fully open notes and open Google, but is not to be completed with the help of any other student/individual.